Zasilkovna/WooCommerce/packetery/readme.txt

 == Installation ==

-* You can install the plugin either in your WordPress administration: Plugins->Plugin installation->Upload plugin or upload the "packetery" file into the /wp-content/plugins/
+* You can install the plugin either in your WordPress administration: Plugins->Plugin installation->Upload plugin or upload the "packetery" folder into the /wp-content/plugins/
 * Activate the plugin in the WordPress menu "Plugins"
 * Set up the plugin according to our user documentation